Utkarsh1504/DSA-Java/lessons/arrays.md

 To handle this situation, in almost all programming languages we have a data structure called `Arrays`.

 ## **What is an Array ?**
-Array is a data structure use to store a collection of data of same data type
+An array is a data structure used to store a collection of data of the same data type.
 Normally, an array is a collection of similar type of elements which has contiguous memory location.

 Java array is an object which contains elements of a similar data type.
 Additionally, The elements of an array are stored in a contiguous memory location.
 It is a data structure where we store similar elements.
 We can store only a fixed set of elements in a Java array.